AiimiLtd/de-ai-onboarding/03 RolesResponsibilities/rolesResponsibilities.md

 * Mentorship

 Everyone at aiimi will have the opportunity to have a mentor, or indeed to be a mentor.
 This is a great opportunity for us all to learn.

+* Role Model

+Whether you like it or not, you'll be a role model.
+This could be to the client, or to other aiimi engineers.
+Take this responsibility head on and consider this whenever you deliver a project or interact with people.

 * Requirement Gathering